Blog icon

 Global

-• Concentrations of all the major long-lived greenhouse gases in the atmosphere continue to increase, with global annual mean carbon dioxide (CO2) concentrations reaching 414.4 parts per million (ppm) in 2021 and the CO2 equivalent (CO2-e) of all greenhouse gases reaching 516 ppm.
-These are the highest levels on Earth in at least two million years.
+• Concentrations of all major long‑lived greenhouse gases in the atmosphere continue to increase.
+Global annual mean carbon dioxide (CO2) concentrations reached 419.2 parts per million (ppm) in 2023 and the CO2 equivalent (CO2-e) of all greenhouse gases reached 524 ppm.
+These are the highest levels on Earth in at least 2 million years.

-• The rate of accumulation of methane (CH4) and nitrous oxide (N2O) (both greenhouse gases) in the atmosphere increased considerably during 2020 and 2021.
+• In 2022 and 2023, the amounts of methane (CH4) and nitrous oxide (N2O), both greenhouse gases, in the atmosphere increased rapidly.

-• The world’s oceans, especially in the Southern Hemisphere, have taken up 91 per cent of the extra energy stored by the planet (as heat) as a result of enhanced greenhouse gas concentrations.
+• The world’s oceans, especially in the Southern Hemisphere, have taken up more than 90% of the extra energy stored by the planet (as heat) arising from enhanced greenhouse gas concentrations.

-• More than half of all CO2 emissions from human activities are absorbed by land and ocean sinks, which act to slow the rate of increase in atmospheric CO2
+• Around half of all CO2 emissions from human activities are absorbed by land and ocean sinks, which act to slow the rate of increase in atmospheric CO2.

 Future

 In the coming decades, Australia will experience ongoing changes to its weather and climate.
-Australia is projected to experience:
+The changes are projected to include:

-• Continued increase in air temperatures, more heat extremes and fewer cold extremes.
+• Continued increase in air temperatures, with more heat extremes and fewer cold extremes.

-• Continued decrease, on average, in cool season rainfall across many regions of southern and eastern Australia, which will likely lead to more time in drought, but with ongoing climate variability that will give rise to short-duration heavy-rainfall events at a range of timescales.
+• Continued decrease, on average, in cool season rainfall across many regions of southern and eastern Australia, which will likely lead to more time in drought.

-• Continued increase in the number of dangerous fire weather days and a longer fire season for southern and eastern Australia.
+• Continued increase in the number of dangerous fire weather days and a longer fire season for much of southern and eastern Australia.

 • Further sea level rise and continued warming and acidification of the oceans around Australia.